vasileschipor/pdf-training/README.md

 5. I've prepared a training flow for you guys hold on tight:

+<h1>HOW TO USE THIS REPO</h1>

-6. Use CMD + SHIFT + F in VSCODE and look for "STEP 0" then go on to "STEP 1" where you need to finish all subpoints, and then move on and so on.
+1. Use CMD + SHIFT + F in VSCODE and look for "STEP 0" then go on to "STEP 1" where you need to finish all subpoints, and then move on and so on.

-7. Enjoy.

-8. If you get stuck you can look into the solution folder.